Bonnie Dumanis: Career

 Her first job was as a junior typist in San Diego County while she studied law at night.
-Following her admission to the State Bar of California, she served as a Deputy District Attorney from 1978 to 1990.
+Following her admission to the State Bar of California, she served as a deputy district attorney from 1978 to 1990.

 In 1994, she was elected to the Municipal Court where she served for four years and started the first Drug Courts in San Diego.
 In 1998, she was elected to the San Diego Superior Court where she started the Domestic Violence Court program to reduce recurrences by perpetrators.

-In 2002 she ran for District Attorney and defeated incumbent Paul Pfingst.
+In 2002 she ran for district attorney and defeated incumbent Paul Pfingst.
 She ran for re-election unopposed in 2006 and 2010.
 She faced two challengers when she ran for a fourth term in 2014, but won re-election in the June primary, getting 55% of the vote.

-In 2012, Dumanis ran for Mayor of San Diego, did not advance from the primary election, and later endorsed Carl DeMaio in the general election.
+In 2012, Dumanis ran for mayor of San Diego in the 2012 election, did not advance from the primary election, and later endorsed Carl DeMaio in the general election.

 In 2006 she campaigned for California Proposition 83 (2006), California's version of Jessica's Law, which restricts where paroled sex offenders can live and requires them to wear tracking devices.

 In January 2017 she said she would not run for a fifth term when her current term expires in 2018.
 In April 2017 she announced her intention to resign her office effective July 7.
 In 2018 she ran for a seat on the San Diego County Board of Supervisors, but lost to former state Assemblyman Nathan Fletcher.